nonplayer/hammercrawl/hc_complete_rules.md

 * Subtract 1 for each party member Standing Watch
 * Add the current Dungeon Level

 If total is 6+, an encounter happens while the party is camping!
-Roll as usual to generate a standard encounter.
+Roll as usual to generate a standard encounter, using the Divining Pool as if an Explore action had occurred.
+Apply any bonus color dice from camp actions to this roll.
 If none of the PCs chose to Stand Watch, then they are also surprised!

 If an encounter occurs during camp, the Time and Rations are still spent, and all other chosen Camp Actions still occur.
 Resolve them before beginning the encounter's initiative checks.